 What Happens If You Have an Occupational Disease?

 Keep in mind that mere exposure to toxic substances is not enough to qualify for workers’ compensation benefits.
 A person must contract an occupational disease due to that exposure.
-In other words, a connection must exist.
-The Bureau has a schedule of these diseases that qualify for benefits.
+In other words, a connection to your employment must exist.
+The Bureau also has a schedule of these diseases that qualify for benefits.
 They include:

 - Anthrax poisoning